Lake Athabasca: History

+First Nations have lived in the area for more than 2,000 years.
+In the era of the North American fur trade, the lake was a pivotal point, since it was as far west as canoes could travel from the east and still return before freeze-up.
+The first European settlement on Lake Athabasca is Fort Chipewyan, founded as a North West Company (NWC) trading post in 1788.
+Its original location was Old Fort Point, on the southwest shore west of the Old Fort River.
+In 1798, Fort Chipewyan was relocated to its current site on the north shore.

+In fall 1790, Malcolm Ross, Peter Fidler, Philip Turnor, and others, all working for the Hudson's Bay Company (HBC), travelled from Cumberland House to Île-à-la-Crosse, and on to Lake Athabasca the following spring.
+They established a HBC fur trade post on the south-west shore of the lake, opposite Fort Chipewyan.
+The HBC post, also called Athapescow Lake, was abandoned in 1792.

+In 1802, the HBC set up another post on English Island at the lake's outlet, called Nottingham House, but was abandoned in 1806.
+In 1815, the HBC tried competing again with the NWC and founded Fort Wedderburn on Coal or Potato Island.
+When the HBC and NWC merged in 1821, Fort Wedderburn was also abandoned by moving all operations to Fort Chipewyan.

 Development and environment

 Uranium and gold mining along the northern shore resulted in the birth of Uranium City, Saskatchewan, which was home to mine workers and their families.
 While the last mine closed in the 1980s, the effects of mining operations had already heavily contaminated the northern shores.
 The large oil sands mining nearby is suspected to have added to the current pollution levels in the lake.

-On October 31, 2013, one of Obed Mountain coal mine's pits failed, and from between 600 million to a billion liters of slurry poured into the Plante and Apetowun Creeks.
+On October 31, 2013, one of Obed Mountain coal mine's pits failed, and between 600 million and one billion litres of slurry poured into the Plante and Apetowun Creeks.
 The plume of waste products then joined the Athabasca River, travelling downstream for a month before settling in Lake Athabasca near Fort Chipewyan, over 500 km away.

-The Lake Athabasca Sand Dunes, the largest active sand dunes in the world north of 58°, are adjacent to the southern shore.
-The dunes were designated a "Provincial Wilderness Park" in 1992.
+The Lake Athabasca Sand Dunes, the largest active sand dunes in the world north of 58°, are adjacent to the southern shore in Saskatchewan.
+The dunes were designated a Provincial Wilderness Park in 1992.

 Lake Athabasca contains 23 species of fish, with a world record lake trout of 46.3 kg caught from its depths in 1961 by means of a gillnet.

-Other fish species include walleye, yellow perch, northern pike, goldeye, lake whitefish, cisco, Arctic grayling, burbot, white sucker and longnose sucker.
+Other fish species include walleye, yellow perch, northern pike, goldeye, lake whitefish, cisco, Arctic grayling, burbot, white sucker, and longnose sucker.